fastrgv/Asud/README.md

 ### Digit-Doubles Box View

-* Doubles highlighted in Red.
+* Digit-Doubles highlighted in Red.
 * Removable like digits aligned with box-pairs (pointing-pairs) are highlighted (Cyan).

 -----------------------------------------------------------------------------------------------------

 ### Digit-Doubles Row/Col View

-* Doubles highlighted in Red.
+* Digit-Doubles highlighted in Red.
 * If a double occurs within a box, then other like digits in that box are removable and highlighted (Cyan).
 * You might also notice Xwing variants not handled by Xwing-view.